INTRODUCTION

 Despite the role of vitamin D in the immune system, its deficiency is surprisingly common.
 Factors that increase the risk include:

-- Limited sun exposure: Living in regions with long winters or spending most of the time indoors.
+- Limited Sun Exposure: Living in regions with long winters or spending most of the time indoors.

-- Darker skin tone: Higher melanin levels reduce the skin’s ability to produce vitamin D.
+- Darker Skin Tone: Higher melanin levels reduce the skin’s ability to produce vitamin D.

 - Age: Older adults have a reduced capacity to synthesise vitamin D.

-- Dietary restrictions: Vegans or vegetarians may struggle to get enough vitamin D from food.
+- Dietary Restrictions: Vegans or vegetarians may struggle to get enough vitamin D from food.

 Being aware of these factors can help you take proactive steps to address potential deficiencies.